iBS-SRT-ORG/SapDevChallengeSep23/README.md

 [SAP Developer Challenge – Full-Stack (SAP CAP + SAP Fiori elements)](https://blogs.sap.com/2023/09/06/sap-developer-challenge-full-stack-sap-cap-sap-fiori-elements/) september 2023 Implementation.

-The Schedule
-Below is a breakdown of the tasks we will cover in four weeks (click on each task to view details, change Branches to view implemntation snapshots)
+Below is a breakdown of the tasks covered in four weeks (click on each task to view details, change Branches to view implemntation snapshots)

 ## Branches